yvzslmbkts/yavuzsel.im/data/authors/default.md

 I graduated with a double major from Sabanci University which are B.S in Computer Science and Engineering and B.A in Management

-I am also a full time traveller, I travel regardless of the situation.
+I am a full-time traveler as well, I travel regardless of the situation.